 Because of the myriad of appearances travertine can have, it's comparatively easy to find a new tile that matches your old ones in the unfortunate event that you must replace a tile due to wear or damage.

 However, travertine has its drawbacks.
 It is very vulnerable to damage from acidic liquids.
 In fact, it can be damaged beyond the point of repair if acid is spilled on it, requiring the damaged tiles to be removed and replaced.

 Granite has stood the test of time as a flooring material.
-It's cost effective, being very cheap in the long term due to the fact that once you buy it, it rarely needs to be replaced.
+It's cost-effective, being very cheap in the long term due to the fact that once you buy it, it rarely needs to be replaced.
 This is because granite is very resistant to all types of damage.
 Granite resists damage from all kinds of liquids, including acid.
 Additionally, it's very easy to clean and maintain, usually only requiring infrequent rinsing with water, and occasionally soap.
 Granite is also very hard, resisting all types of scratches.
-Granite can be brushed or scrubbed easily if need be without damage resulting.
+Granite can be brushed or scrubbed easily if need be without risking damaging it.

 However, granite is not perfect.
 Though it is very hard and scratch-resistant, it can be scratched by quartz.
 While avoiding rubbing a particular kind of rock on your floor seems easy enough, the truth is that accidental quartz scratches are quite possible.
 It is possible for people to accidentally bring quartz sand into a home on the bottoms of their shoes, where it will be scuffed back and forth across a granite floor, causing scratches.
 Additionally, granite does require a large initial investment, even if it does pay off in the long run.
 Lastly, it comes in relatively few colors.